 - “Thank you for download hook” email

-- “First brand introduction” email with article as a gift
+- “First brand introduction” email with an article as a gift

-- “Second brand introduction” email with article as a gift
+- “Second brand introduction” email with an article as a gift

 The copy of your email has to be aligned with your buyer persona.
 So you should hit a tone that fits your persona the best (friendly, formal, funny, serious, etc.)